 - Bird Friends (re: our host’s chicken coop and egg laying team)

 - Ft Casey Lighthouse (see the official website)

 - Cooking for Friends (I commandeered the kitchen for at least one dinner)

 - Lots of Coffee (PNW required trip supplement)

 TIP: when you visit a Pacific Northwest Island take a few minutes to save the tide chart to your phone and set reminders.
 Low tides- especially very low tides- are the best time to beachwalk and explore PNW beaches.

-On the way back to Seattle from Whidbey, on the advice of our host, we detoured to Mt Vernon, WA to visit Christianson’s Nursery.
+On the way back to Seattle from Whidbey, on the advice of our host, we detoured to visit Mt Vernon, WA & Christianson’s Nursery.
 As both a plant lover and amateur photographer, it did not disappoint.
-My travel companion found herself a new plant-companion while I focused on scouting for good photo locals and squealing with delight each time I rounded a corner and discovered a pet dove in an ornate cage nestled among the flowers.
+My travel companion found herself a new plant companion while I focused on scouting for good photo angles (and squealing with delight each time I rounded a corner and discovered a pet dove in an ornate cage nestled among the flowers).

-A quick stop in La Conner was also part of the return trip- where an interactive art exhibit of rolled paper enchanted me:
+A quick stop in La Conner, WA was also part of the return trip- where an interactive art exhibit of rolled paper enchanted me: